 The Camp Leadership Track is designed to allow the participants to reflect upon the importance and impact of their experiences as campers, to realize their leadership potential and to hone skills and knowledge that will allow them to take on positions of management at camp.
 The track is a supplement to the core curriculum and experiences of Year Course.

 The Camp Leadership Track guides participants through an inspiring journey in Israel, which will allow them to articulate the Israel story they wish to convey at camp, having developed a leadership ‘tool kit’ that will enable them to create meaningful, impactful experiences for campers.

 Selection and Commitment

-The selection process for the Camp Leadership Track is competitive, and 12th graders must be nominated for the Camp Leadership Track by their camp director.
-Participants are required to give a two-summer (full summer) commitment to their camps following their year in Israel.
-The camp is required to provide an additional $250 stipend to the participant after Summer I and an additional $500 stipend to the participant after Summer II.
+The selection process for the Camp Leadership Track is competitive, and 12th graders must apply for nomination for the Camp Leadership Track by their camp director.
+To be considered, applicants for Year Course 2019-20 must have worked at their nominating camp the summer before Year Course begins.
+Participants are required to give a one-summer (full summer) commitment to their camps, following their participation on Year Course, in summer 2020.

 During half of the year, the Camp Track meets weekly for two-hour sessions led by the track director.
 The weekly sessions provide the space to unpack their Year Course experience, develop their leadership tool-box, and explore camp-specific content.
 This year’s sessions have included: